apify/apify-docs/content/docs/actors/running.md

 The whole process of resurrection looks as follows:

 - Run status will be updated to **RUNNING** and its container will be restarted with the same storages (the same behavior as when the run gets migrated to the new server).
-- Existing run log will be discarded.
-If you need to backup it then please download it before you resurrect this run.
 - Updated duration will include the time when actor was not running.
 This does not affect compute units consumption.
 - Timeout will be counted from the point when this actor run was resurrected.

-Resurrection can be performed in Apify Console using the **resurrect** button or via API using the [resurrect run](https://docs.apify.com/api/v2#/reference/actors/resurrect-run) API endpoint.
+Resurrection can be performed in Apify Console using the **resurrect** button or via API using the [Resurrect run](https://docs.apify.com/api/v2#/reference/actors/resurrect-run) API endpoint.

 ## Container web server